-As a regional specialised AAC service, Compass is committed to providing free training for therapists and others working with AAC users in our area of west London.
+As a regional specialised AAC service, Compass is committed to providing free training for therapists and others working with AAC users in our area of London.

 Compass training is targeted at levels at 2/3 of IPAACKS: Informing and profiling AAC knowledge and skills.